Overview of Nancy Moyer

 Late Sunday afternoon, March 8, 2009, was a routine Sunday for Bill Moyer.
 He and the girls drove to Nancy’s house after spending his weekend with them.
 Bill was surprised to find the door open and no sign of her inside despite her car being in the driveway.
 They waited a bit noticing the lights and TV were on, a glass of red wine was on the coffee table and the car parked out front.
 He took the girls back to his place when Nancy didn’t return home shortly.

 Bill returned a bit later and she was still not there.
 Upon realizing her purse with her wallet, ID and credit cards as well as her keys were in the house, he contacted the police to file a missing person report.

-Bill is not a person of interest after early investigations, including a polygraph test, ruled him out.
-Nancy’s family stands by Bill and neither they, nor Bill, believe Nancy would leave intentionally without her children.
+Bill has been ruled out as a person of interest early on and he also took a polygraph test to contribute to his cooperation with the investigation.
+Nancy’s family stands by Bill and neither believe Nancy would leave intentionally without her children.

 The detectives who investigated the home determined that there was no sign of forced entry, no evidence that pointed to a struggle, nor anything specifically indicating another person was there that evening.
 Her cigarettes and lighter were sitting at her chair on the porch where she routinely sat to smoke.

 Further investigation by detectives revealed the spike in Nancy’s utility bill the night she disappeared, a result in her door being left open.
 This narrowed the window of Nancy’s disappearance to late Friday night or in the very early hours of Saturday morning due to the electricity use peaking around midnight as the temperatures outside dropped.